4 Optimization for Machine Learning

 • Increment counter: \(t \leftarrow t + 1\)

-Stopping rule: Stop if a convergence criterion is reached or maximum number of iterations \(T\)
+Stopping rule: Stop if a convergence criterion is reached or the maximum number of iterations \(T\) is reached

 4.6 Challenges and Advanced Optimizers